changhyeonnam/NGCF/README.md

 ## Dataset

 This repository is about Neural Graph  Collaborative Filtering with MovieLens in torch.
-Dataset is  Implict Feedback that If there is interaction between user and item, then target value will be 1.
+Dataset is Implict Feedback, If there is interaction between user and item, then target value will be 1.
 So if there is rating value between user and movie, then target value is 1, otherwise 0.
 For negative sampling, ratio between positive feedback and negative feedback is 1:4 in trainset, and 1:99 in testset. (these ratios are same as [NCF](https://github.com/changhyeonnam/NCF) setting)

 ## Result